 Part of the interview will be conducted in the language you wish to study, unless you are planning to start learning a language from scratch, in which case the interview will be held in English and will include discussion of that language and culture.
 Both types of interviews will generally include discussion of a short written text that will be supplied for you to read before the interview.

 You don't need to submit any written work.

 Deferred and post A-Level entry

-The College is happy to consider applications for either immediate or deferred entry in Modern Languages.
+The College is happy to consider applications for either immediate or deferred entry in Modern and Medieval Languages.